tmdict/tmdict/data/content/fgo-material-xvi/kyokutei-bakin/class-skills.en.md

 ### Magic Resistance: B

 Nullifies spells of three verses or less.
 Difficult to harm even with grand magic, ritual spells and the like.
-This skill is further increased by the renown of Bakin's works and his depth of understanding concerning the Heroic Spirits used as characters.
+This skill is further increased by the renown of Bakin’s works and his depth of understanding concerning the Heroic Spirits used as characters.

 ### Divinity: C